 A group of Wetherby Civic Society members make a weekly check of applications on the Leeds City Council website.
-The focus of attention is on proposals within the Town Centre Conservation Area.
+The focus of attention is on proposals within the Town Center Conservation Area.
 If an application outside this area is significantly large or prominent regarding the character of the town, the Society may also make comment.

 Most applications cause no concern and are seen as positive development in a town that must continue to develop and progress.
 Others can be viewed as inappropriate and ill-fitting.
 Careful thought is given to how and why such applications fail to meet planning criteria, what considerations & adjustments might be made, and when appropriate an objection with the reasons is submitted to Leeds City Council.

 This has recently led to the formation of the Better Wetherby Partnership which seeks to draw together local groups and individuals in challenging inappropriate development in and around the town.

 Large developments have long-term and lasting consequences both in the loss of green field areas surrounding the town and the consequential pressure put upon the town’s resources & facilities by a greatly expanded population.